If you are

 nonsteroidal anti-inflammatory drugs (NSAIDs) such as

 ibuprofen.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If over-the-counter pain medicines don't control your pain, you may

 People can take oral enzyme supplements, which may reduce pain in some people,